 Visit Ngorongoro Crater in Tanzania

-Ngorongoro Crater is the world largest un flooded and unbroken caldera and one of the worlds greatest natural wildlife and habitat spectacles.
-Ngorongoro Crater is home to the 'big 5' and many other wildlife species and a special place to include in any Tanzania safari adventure.
+Ngorongoro Crater is the world largest unflooded and unbroken caldera and one of the worlds greatest natural wildlife and habitat spectacles.
+Ngorongoro Crater is home to the 'big 5' and many other migrating wildlife species (including wildebeest) and is a very special place to include in any Tanzania safari adventure.

 Ngorongoro crater is a natural amphitheater with a diameter of 19.2 km, a depth of 610m and covers an area of 304 sq km.